 Leverage our manufacturing operations to achieve cost and production efficiencies.
-We manufacture our products at our facilities located in San Diego, California.
+We manufacture our products at our headquarters in San Diego, California.
 We utilize a semi-automated manufacturing process for our pump products and disposable cartridges.
 We have significantly increased our manufacturing output since we began commercialization of our products.
-During 2017, we relocated our manufacturing operations to our new, 50,000 square foot Barnes Canyon facility, which became fully operational at the beginning of 2018.
-This facility doubles our previous manufacturing capacity for both insulin pumps and cartridges and expands warehousing for additional infusion set supplies related to the launch of our t:lock.
-The facility is also designed to maximize efficiencies in our manufacturing processes and workflows, and allow us to further expand our production capacity by replicating our production lines, without increasing the cost of overhead from our facilities.
+During 2017, we intend to relocate our manufacturing operations to a new larger facility, which will allow us to expand our production capacity further by replicating our production lines and gaining efficiencies from the operation of a facility designed to maximize our manufacturing processes and workflows.
+Because each of our products is based on our proprietary technology platform, the products have shared product design features, making our production system highly adaptable to new products.
 As demand for our products increase, we intend to drive operational efficiencies by leveraging our manufacturing infrastructure, which we expect will result in improvements in gross margin over the long-term.
-In addition, because the t:slim X2 platform is highly adaptable and can provide new features and functionality through remote software updates, our current systems will not need to change to support new features as they are approved by the FDA, which we expect will create additional manufacturing efficiencies.